For years I always used to be scared of turning 30 but then some of my closest friends turned 30 and they were having the time of their life.

-Undoubtedly one of the most spectacular places on earth, New Zealand is home to some incredibly unspoilt scenery.
-Make sure to take a decent camera, because stunning national parks and reserves make up a third of its land.
-When else can you spend a whole month hiking its natural peaks and troughs?
-Read about my trip to New Zealand here.
+Undoubtedly one of the most spectacular places on earth, and my favourite country on the planet.
+New Zealand is home to some incredibly beautiful views, lakes and glaciers.
+Make sure to take a decent camera, and grab those all important Instagram shots.
+Make sure you check out my blog posts from my own trip to New Zealand here.

 16. Romantic Paris

 I love a weekend break to Paris, and it’s not just for the couples out there.
 Grab your girls, or your best friend and head to the city of love (and friendship).
 You can wander around the many parks and gardens, look at art in the Louvre, and soak up all the creativity of generations gone.

 One of my favourite places, and where I am getting married in 2020 is Italy.
 A European country with a long Mediterranean coastline, and a country that has left a powerful mark on Western culture and cuisine.
 Its capital, Rome, is home to the Vatican as well as landmark art and ancient ruins and other cities worth a visit include Florence, Venice, and Milan.